ToxicBuZ/airline-reservations-app/README.md

 Then load http://localhost:3000/ in your browser to access the app.

+The API KEY can be found in the .env file.

 ## Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.

-Navigate to the airline-reservations-spa directory then use {{ npm install }} to install dependencies.
+Navigate to the airline-reservations-spa directory then use {{ npm i }} to install dependencies.

 ## Development server